ruby-amqp/rubybunny.info/articles/exchanges.md

 ### Message Acknowledgements and Their Relationship to Transactions and Publisher Confirms

 Consumer applications (applications that receive and process messages) may occasionally fail to process individual messages, or might just crash.
 Additionally, network issues might be experienced.
-This raises a question - "when should the AMQP broker remove messages from queues?"
+This raises a question - "when should the RabbitMQ remove messages from queues?"
 This topic is covered in depth in the [Queues guide](/articles/queues.html), including prefetching and examples.

 In this guide, we will only mention how message acknowledgements are related to AMQP transactions and the Publisher Confirms extension.
 Let us consider